-And deals can fall apart here.
+And deals can fall apart here, when the deal isn’t quite as it seems.
 VCs operate in one of two modes — greed or fear.
 As a founder, your job is to make sure nothing really comes up post-term sheet, but pre-closing that creates enough fear to trump the greed.
 Most importantly, minimize surprises.
 All startups have issues and challenges, and all deals have some “hair” on them.
 But finding out post-term sheet about too many material issues can lead VCs to run for the hills.

 1. Missing your financial plan in the middle of a financing.

-Founder-friendly is the name of the game today.
+Founder-friendly is still the name of the game today.
 But don’t push it into the Totally Non-standard territory, especially when it comes to convertible debt and SAFE-like instruments.
-For example, a super-aggressive term you see sometimes is that the company can buy out the investors any time for 1x before the next round.
+For example, a super-aggressive term you sometimes see is that the company can buy out the investors any time for 1x before the next round.
 No VC is going to agree to that.
 Up to a point, everything can be negotiated.
 But if you seem too hard to deal with, if you push it too far — VCs will walk.
+Use standard, clean, fair deal terms and docs.
+And any odd stuff on the cap table, or existing terms — at least highlight them, and come with a solution.

-3. Nondisclosure of loans and repayments of founder “debts” from proceeds.
+3. Nondisclosure of loans and repayments of founder “debts” from proceeds, and/or other unusual payments to founders or other execs.

-I see this all the time.
-At the last minute, a founder brings up that he wants to be repaid $150,000 in expenses from the round.
+I don’t see this all the time, but I see it too often.
+At the last minute, a founder brings up that he wants to be repaid say, $150,000 in expenses from the round.
 Different VCs will have different views on this.
 But if you disclose it at the last moment, it can kill a deal.
 Fast.
 If you want to do this, disclose it up front and discuss it.
+Also, be aware VCs are a lot more sensitive to early and unusual founder secondary liquidity than they were in the Go-Go Days of 2021.

 4. A stock option plan that is too small, without back-up or consultation.